crosswalk-project/crosswalk-test-suite/doc/Chromium_Feature_Verification_Guide.md

 Project by the code re-base, by comparing the samples that Chromium features used running on Crosswalk Project and Chrome Beta with same Chromium version.

-## How to do the feature varification?
+## How to do the feature verification?

 ### List samples referenced by Chromium features

-Google Chrome has an [implementation status](https://www.chromestatus.com/) which lists all new new features with samples attached to each milestone.
+Google Chrome has an [implementation status](https://www.chromestatus.com/) which lists all new features with samples attached to each milestone.

 Searching the milestone, for example `=45`, in the implementation status page, one can get all features listed for the milestone.
 Or one can directly